aws/amazon-chime-sdk-android/README.md

-The Amazon Chime SDK for Android makes it easy to add collaborative audio calling, video calling, and screen share viewing features to Android applications by using the same infrastructure services that power meetings on the Amazon Chime service.
+The Amazon Chime SDK for Android makes it easy to add collaborative audio calling, video calling, and screen share viewing features to Android applications by using the same infrastructure services that power meetings on the Amazon.
+Chime service.

 This Amazon Chime SDK for Android works by connecting to meeting session